Can You Shock Pool After Adding Muriatic Acid? Safe Timing

 - pH Adjusters First: Add muriatic acid or pH increaser and let circulate

-- Wait and Test: Allow at least 4 hours of circulation, then retest
+- Wait and Test: Allow a few hours of circulation (about 4 is a good guideline), then retest

 - Alkalinity Adjustments: If needed, adjust alkalinity next